Match of the Century (rugby union): Haka

-New Zealand had performed the Haka before all tour matches but were often met with indifference or hostility.
-The Haka was better received by Welsh players and the Welsh public; local journalists had sought information from the New Zealand players themselves, with the South Wales Echo publishing a full transcript and translation of what it called the Te Rauparaha Haka (Ka Mate).
+New Zealand had performed the Haka before all tour matches but the war dance was often met with indifference or open hostility.
+The Haka was better received by both the Welsh players and Welsh public.
+Local journalists had sought information on the ritual from the New Zealand players themselves, with the South Wales Echo even publishing a full transcript and translation of what it called the Te Rauparaha (Ka Mate) Haka.

 At around 2.20pm, as the Welsh regiment's 2nd Battalion Band played Men of Harlech the All Blacks emerged onto the pitch, with the Welsh following shortly after.
-However, the band, crowd and the Welsh team were all respectfully silent to accept the challenge of the Haka.
+Contemporary sources, including the testimonies of the New Zealanders themselves noted that the band, crowd and the Welsh team were all respectfully silent for the Haka itself, accepting the challenge.

 The national anthem

 "Imagine some 40,000 people singing their national anthem with all the fervour of which the Celtic heart is capable.
 It was the most impressive incident I have ever witnessed on a football field.
 It gave a semi-religious solemnity to this memorable contest, intensely thrilling, even awe-inspiring.
 It was a wonderful revelation of the serious spirit in which the Welsh take their football."

 — Dave Gallaher's remark on experiencing the Welsh crowd singing a national anthem for the first time.

-As the Haka concluded, Teddy Morgan led an immediate response by singing Hen Wlad Fy Nhadau in the direction of the New Zealanders.
-Morgan encouraged his teammates to join him and the crowd soon followed, unaccompanied by the regimental band.
+As the Haka concluded, Teddy Morgan led an immediate response by stepping forward and singing Hen Wlad Fy Nhadau in the direction of the New Zealanders.
+Morgan encouraged his teammates to join him and the team's anthem was soon accompanied by the entire crowd, unaccompanied by the regimental band.

 The singing of Hen Wlad Fy Nhadau is the first recorded instance of a national anthem being sung before an international sporting fixture.
 At this time national anthems were not associated with sport, especially in Europe.
 Throughout the British Empire, anthems were associated with the royalty and reserved for formal state occasions.

-Witnesses to this event (including the New Zealand players and London press) all note the impact of the anthem on the players, crowd and themselves.
-Match reports, player interviews and memoirs all cited the anthem as a factor in the Welsh victory, for decades to come.
-In Wales, the crowds who had already been singing the anthem at cultural events such as Eisteddfods, would now sing the anthem at rugby matches and other sporting occasions as well.
+Witnesses to this event (including the New Zealand players and London press) all note the impact of the anthem on both teams, the crowd and on themselves.
+Match reports, player interviews and memoirs would all cite the anthem as a factor in the Welsh victory, for decades to come.
+Welsh crowds, who had already been singing the anthem at cultural events such as Eisteddfods, would now sing the anthem at rugby matches and other sporting occasions.
 Soon, the singing of national anthems would become a formal part of proceedings in a variety of sports and eventually, a standard practice across the world.